hn303/CamLandEc-RM03/supervision1-exercises.md

 - How to import data from spreadsheets and CSV with coordinates?
 - How to display coordinates from spreadsheets and CSV in QGIS?

-1. Download `Cambridge local services` data of Cambridgeshire from: [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/cambridge-local-services/resource/af2c41d1-c8a0-46cf-ab77-ca407732e060){: .btn }{:target="_blank"} and save into your working directory.
+1. Download `Cambridge local services` data of Cambridgeshire from: [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/cambridge-local-services/resource/af2c41d1-c8a0-46cf-ab77-ca407732e060){:target="_blank"} and save into your working directory.
 This is a set of data to be used to geo-locate a short list of agencies and facilities around Cambridge.
 2. Nevigate to menu bar click `Layer` > `Add Layer` > `Add Delimited Text Layer`.
 Browse the `cambridge-services-geolocated-csv-2-standardized.csv` just dowloaded and change the layer name to `Cam_Services`.
 In the section of File Format, choose CSV.
 In the Geometry Definition section, choose `Point coordinates` and select `Longitude` and `Latitude` fields as X Y fields respectively.
 Normally the Geometry definition secction will be auto-populated if it finds a suitable X and Y coordinate fields.
 Then choose the right CRS (EPSG: 4277 - OSGB 1936) for this file.
 Finally, click add and you will find a point layer.\
 ![](statics/QGIS_csv.png)